Powered by MOMENTUM MEDIA

 Barristers’ independence can be a double-edged sword; while it allows autonomy, it also creates profound isolation.
 However, by fostering stronger peer connections, addressing mental health challenges, and creating a supportive professional culture, the legal industry can move towards a system where barristers feel less alone.
 Advocacy shouldn’t come at the cost of personal wellbeing, and as a profession built on justice, it must extend that same care to its own.

-Rebecca Ward is an MBA-qualified management consultant and psychotherapist.
+Rebecca Ward is an MBA-qualified management consultant with a focus on mental health.
 She is the managing director of Barrister’s Health, which supports the legal profession through management consulting and psychotherapy.
+Barristers’ Health was founded in memory of her brother, Steven Ward, LLB.